umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/configuration-v9.md

 * `Umbraco.ModelsBuilder.ModelsMode` determines how Models Builder generates models.
 Valid values are:
     * `Nothing`: Do not generate models.
-    * `PureLive`(default): Generate models in a dynamic in-memory assembly.
+    * `InMemoryAuto`(default): Generate models in a dynamic in-memory assembly.
-    * `AppData`: Generate models in `~/umbraco/models` (but do not compile them) whenever the user clicks the "Generate models" button on the Models Builder dashboard in the Settings section.
+    * `SourceCodeManual`: Generate models in `~/umbraco/models` (but do not compile them) whenever the user clicks the "Generate models" button on the Models Builder dashboard in the Settings section.
-    * `LiveAppData`: Generate models in `~/umbraco/models` (but do not compile them) anytime a content type changes.
+    * `SourceCodeAuto`: Generate models in `~/umbraco/models` (but do not compile them) anytime a content type changes.

 * `Umbraco.CMS.ModelsBuilder.ModelsNamespace` (string, default is `Umbraco.Web.PublishedModels`) specifies the generated models' namespace.